-I’m a seventeen year resident of Arlington County and have spent more than twenty-five years in the Washington, D.C. area, including a year on Capitol Hill as a Congressional Fellow for the 100th Congress, where I was employed by the House Education subcommittee that provides oversight for federal programs for the handicapped.
+I’m an eighteen year resident of Arlington County and have spent more than twenty-five years in the Washington, D.C. area, including a year on Capitol Hill as a Congressional Fellow for the 100th Congress, where I was employed by the House Education subcommittee that provides oversight for federal programs for the handicapped.

 In 1993 I received a Ph.D. in Political Science from Temple University with a specialization in American voting behavior.
 As a doctoral candidate I spent several years teaching Political Science and introductory statistics.

-I am a long time Arlington civic activist and independent thinker.
+I am a long time Arlington civic activist and independent political thinker.
 I have lobbied at the local, state and national level for legislation promoting an environmental agenda.
 I have also lobbied for fiscal restraint in managing both the Arlington County and Arlington Public Schools’ budgets.

 I’ve run for Arlington County Board a number of times and School Board twice.
 I routinely speak on the issues relevant to Arlington residents before Arlington County Board and Arlington School Board.

 I served on the Arlington Coalition for Sensible Transportation (ACST) from 2006 through 2021 and on the Arlington Transportation Commission from 2018 through 2021.

 I’m currently employed as a statistical programmer in the Washington, DC area.